READ ALL ABOUT IT

 Mosquitoes lay their eggs in standing water, so if you want to prevent a mosquito boom about a week after rainfall, you must dump out any standing water that has been collected on your property.
 Mosquito eggs can not hatch without water.

-Sometimes when the rain is heavy, mosquitoes will seek shelter.
-You are probably hoping that this means you can be free of mosquitoes at least for the duration of a storm.
+Sometimes, when the rain is heavy, mosquitoes will seek shelter.
+You are probably hoping that this means you can be free of mosquitoes, at least for the duration of a storm.
 Unfortunately, that is not the case.

-In a storm, mosquitoes will seek shelter where they can: under leaves, under outdoor debris, and under your covered patios and decks.
+In a storm, mosquitoes will seek shelter where they can: under leaves, outdoor debris, and under your covered patios and decks.
 If you have a place you can sit outside during a storm and remain dry, the mosquitoes will also take advantage of that place.

 Bugs That Fly